IBM/dbb/Pipeline/CreateUCDComponentVersion/README.md

 - Generates the UrbanCode Deploy (UCD) shiplist `shiplist.xml` file.
 - Invokes the `buztool.sh` with the appropriate configuration to store the binary package either in UCD packaging format v1 or v2 in the artifact repository and to register a new UCD component version.
 To use UCD packaging format v2, pass the CLI option `--ucdV2PackageFormat`.

 The support for zFS files in the packaging process is performed through the use of an USS_RECORD type record in the DBB BuildReport.
+DBB v3 and above allows the usage of CopyToUnixRecord type record in the DBB BuildReport for zFS files.

 ## High-level Processing Flow